sistemicorp/p01-upyrpc/README.md

 ```
 You may also try adding the `-v` flag to the CLI command above to see all that is going on.

+### Extending

+Extending (adding methods to RPC to) involves three steps,

+1) Create the method in `upyroc_main.py:uPyRPC()`.
+Follow the other methods for signature.
+Don't forget to put something in the return queue before your method ends.

+2) Create a PC side "wrapper" for the new method in `UPYRPC.py:UPYRPC()`.
+Document the API here.
+So as much argument checking here as possible.
+The server should not have to validate arguments,
+although the code currently does some now.

+3) Update `UPYRPOC_cli.py` to test your new method.

 ## Debugging